ReadingPals

 What Else Can I Do?

-We celebrated 10 years of ReadingPals by hosting a virtual conference for hundreds of our volunteers, partners and parents, all centered around the importance of relationships and early brain development.
-Take a look at the full recap of our event, speakers and resources here
+Our 2023 ReadingPals Conference & Celebration convened hundreds of our volunteers, partners, and parents.
+We explored the importance of early literacy intervention, mentoring, and the Science of Reading.
+Take a look at the full recap of our event, speakers, and resources here.

 ReadingPals News